• Home

 37. Fatum - Beyond human foresight.

-Explanation: Something that is beyond human prediction or anticipation, often referring to unforeseen or uncontrollable events or circumstances.
+Explanation: Something beyond human prediction or anticipation, often referring to unforeseen or uncontrollable events or circumstances.

 38. Factum probans - Relevant fact.